deta/space-docs/src/content/docs/publish/growing-your-app.md

 [Reddit](https://reddit.com) can be a great channel for sharing your app within specific communities, known as subreddits ("subs").
 These subreddits cater to a wide range of interests, connecting like-minded individuals through shared topics.
 You can find subreddits dedicated to nearly every programming language and framework, as well as subs for weekend hobbyists and hackers, making it an ideal place to share your app with relevant audiences.

 When posting on Reddit, carefully identify relevant subs and make sure to follow their specific rules.
-Create titles and descriptions that reflect your app’s uniqueness.
+Create titles and descriptions that reflect your app's uniqueness.
 Focus on providing value rather than self-promotion or spam.
 If people engage with your post, interact respectfully and remain open-minded.
 Finally, remember to upvote and engage with other posts in the spirit of community and reciprocity.

-Here are two examples of WebCrate’s posts on reddit:
+Here are two examples of WebCrate's posts on reddit:

 - [On the sub-reddit r/sideproject](https://www.reddit.com/r/SideProject/comments/pb75e1/organize_your_web_with_webcrate_a_open_source/)
 - [On the sub-reddit r/vuejs](https://www.reddit.com/r/vuejs/comments/pbbfa6/webcrate_open_source_bookmarking_tool_built_with/)